Stephen H. Long Trail 1819 — 1820

 Map of Stephen H. Long Trail

 May 3rd, 1819, the expedition set off with 24 men in Pittsburgh.
-Long was allowed to realize his own ideas of a boat for traveling up the Missouri to an area, where no other boat has been before.
-He designed the first sternwheeler, the Western Engineer.
+Long was allowed to realize his own ideas of a boat for traveling up the Missouri River to an area, where no other boat has been before.
+He designed the first stern–wheeler, the Western Engineer.
 They traveled along the Ohio through well known territory.
-For the first time, there were botanists and educated illustrators in a expedition.
-Dr. William Baldwin was the botanist at the beginning of the journey, but he died a couple of weeks after the expedition set off.
+For the first time, there were botanists and educated illustrators in an expedition.
+Dr. William Baldwin was the botanist at the beginning of this journey.
+But he died a couple of weeks after the expedition set off.
 Edwin James replaced him in 1820.
 Thomas Say was the zoologist, the illustrator was Samuel Saymour.
-Graham and Swift have been responsible for drawing maps of the region.
+Graham and Swift have been responsible for drawing maps of the regions.

-On the way along the Ohio, there were already the first problems.
+On the way along the Ohio River, there were already the first problems.
 Sometimes there was trouble with the engine, sometimes the boat sprung leak by snags.
-On Juny 9th, 1819, they arrived with a big delay in St. Louis, Juny 22nd the expedition left St. Louis and started their journey along the Missouri.
-5 military vessels joined them, who should establish a fort at the mouth of Yellowstone River.
+On June 9th, 1819, they arrived with a big delay in St. Louis.
+June 22nd, the expedition left St. Louis and started their journey along the Missouri.
+Five military vessels joined them, who should establish a fort at the mouth of the Yellowstone River.
 But these vessels have been less suitable for the Missouri than the Western Engineer.
 The first two had to give up at the beginning of the journey, the third one at the mouth of the Kansas River.
 September 20th, the Western Engineer reached their winter quarter at Council Bluffs.
 Long returned by country back to Washington.

 They went on south to the Arkansas River.
-They followed the river from the east into the Royal Gorge until the canyon was so narrow, they were not able to proceed.
-Then they followed the Arkansas back to the area of Rocky Ford.
-The group split on July 24th there.
-Long went together with 9 men to the south to find Red River.
-The rest should follow the Arkansas down to Ft.
-Smith and await the others.
+They followed the river from the east into the Royal Gorge until the canyon was so narrow, that they were not able to proceed.
+Then they followed the Arkansas River back to the area of Rocky Ford.
+The group split there on July 24th.
+Long went together with nine men to the south to find the Red River.
+The rest should follow the Arkansas River down to Ft.
+Smith and await the others there.
 Long reached the Canadian River beginning of August, which he mistook as the Red River.
 A short distance before he reached the Arkansas River again, he discovered his mistake.
 But it was too late.
 They had nearly reached Ft.
 Smith.
-On Septemeber 13th, 1820, the expedition was reunited again and at the end of their journey.
+On September 13th, 1820, the expedition was reunited again and at the end of their journey.

 I also finish my trail at Ft.
 Smith and take the opportunity to visit a concert of my friends Christine Albert & Chris Gage at The Crossroads Coffee House in Winsboro, Texas.
-Then I drive on Interstates back to Pittsburgh, circling around the area with no gas due to hurricanes.
+Then I drive on Interstates back to Pittsburgh with a little detour to avoid the area with no gas due to hurricanes.